vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 By creating a custom Hibernate dialect, we can accomplish these goals, making our development process more efficient and streamlined.

-Let's start by creating a custom Hibernate dialect, basing it on PostgisDialect, as we plan to use both PostGIS and JSON in our application.
+Let's start by creating a custom Hibernate dialect, basing it on `PostgisDialect`, as we plan to use both PostGIS and JSON in our application.
 We need to override the `registerTypesAndFunctions` function:

 ```java
 @Override